 On the nose there’s that strong dark note I usually associate with the likes of Wood’s, Pusser’s or El Dorado.
 Dark chocolate, caramel, liquorice, black tea and overripe/black banana.
 Blackcurrant, blueberries and ground coffee.
 Definitely less bright fruit flavours than the S&C. Black pepper, cloves, nutmeg, walnuts and caramelised pineapple.
 Molasses, rich tobacco and freshly polished furniture.

 On the palate there’s a sweet-bitter note that I would “blame” on the added caramel.
 Cola, dark chocolate, sweetened black tea and milk, raisins, dried plums and walnuts.
 Angostura bitters, charred oak, glue, molasses and liquorice.
 Banana bread, dried fig, biscuits and blackcurrant.
 A touch of gherkins as well.
 If someone told me this is a Guyanese rum I wouldn’t hesitate to believe them.
-The finish is medium with salted caramel and chocolate covered bananas.
+The finish is medium to long with salted caramel and chocolate covered bananas.

 The colouring definitely impacts the flavour profile as well, making it “darker”, more bitter and also adding a bit of sweetness.
 Not too much though, the rum isn’t drowned, it’s clearly still Worthy Park, the profile is there along with the complexity.